DecisiveAI/mdai-labs/aws/setup_iam_longterm_user_s3.md

 #### Option 2: Manually

-Manually update the MDAI Collector CR with Access keys (not recommended)
+Manually update the MDAI Hub Custom Resource with Access keys (not recommended)

 From Step 1, you should have saved your credentials.
 You can update the file `mdai/hub_monitor/mdai_monitor.yaml` with your access keys.